 In August 2020, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which simplifies the accounting for certain financial instruments with characteristics of liability and equity, including convertible instruments and contracts on an entity's own equity.
 The standard reduces the number of models used to account for convertible instruments, removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, and requires the if-converted method for calculation of diluted earnings per share for all convertible instruments.
 We early adopted this standard effective October 2, 2021 using the modified retrospective approach transition method.
-Therefore, the condensed consolidated financial statements for the three months ended December 31, 2021 are presented under the new standard, while the comparative period presented is not adjusted and continues to be reported in accordance with the Company's historical accounting policy.
+Therefore, the condensed consolidated financial statements for the three and six months ended April 1, 2022 are presented under the new standard, while the comparative periods presented are not adjusted and continue to be reported in accordance with the Company's historical accounting policy.
 Refer to Note 8 - Debt for the impact of adoption on our 2026 Convertible Notes (as defined below).